FOOD LABELS AND FOOD PACKAGING

 INGREDIENTS LIST

-The first place you’ll be able to find out whether a product contains sugars is in the ingredients list.
-All the ingredients that have been used to make the product will be shown in order of weight.
-If you see ‘sugar’ listed then it is the same type of sugar that you find in your kitchen cupboard (sucrose).
-There may also be other ingredients that contain sugars such as fruit, fruit juice or other sugar ingredients e.g. glucose, fructose, maltose.
+Knowing how much free sugars is in the food you buy is not always easy, but you should be able to find out whether a product contains sugars if you check the ingredients list.
+All the ingredients that have been used to make a product will be shown in order of weight.
+If you see 'sugar' listed then it is the same type of sugar that you find in your kitchen cupboard (sucrose), and if its first on the list then it's the biggest ingredient.
+There may also be other ingredients that contain free sugars such as fruit juice or purees, or other sugar ingredients e.g. glucose, fructose, maltose, syrup, honey.

 NUTRITIONAL INFORMATION